 What is Occlusion?

 Occlusion (or bite) is how your teeth come together when you close your jaw.
 Your bite is influenced by three main factors: (1) teeth, (2) nerves and muscles, and (3) bones.
 Your posture can also influence the way your teeth come together when you close.
 For example, when you tilt your head back and bite, your teeth will come together differently than when you tilt your head forward and bite.
 The lower jaw also tends to shift when you are lying down on your side.
-In an ideal Occlusion there is no over bite, under bite or cross bite.
+In an ideal Occlusion, there is no overbite, underbite, or crossbite.
 All the teeth should come into proper contact when repeatedly opening and closing.
-An ideal bite or occlusion also has the canine teeth (pointed corner teeth) sliding gently against each other as the jaw slides out to one side, causing the back teeth to not touch.
+An ideal bite or occlusion also has the canine teeth (pointed corner teeth) sliding gently against each other as the jaw slides out to one side, causing the back teeth do not to touch.

 Some of the possible signs that your bite may not be right are:

 - Wear facets or indentations on the chewing surfaces of the teeth.

 - Erosion or notching of the root surfaces (abfractions)